 Food costs are OK when you purchase local products.
 If you just have to have that US brand, then expect to pay more than in the states.
 Not a lot, but it will be more.
 One glaring exception is the local beer.
 The local brand is called Imperial and it’s pretty good.
 The thing is, I can purchase Costa Rican Imperial beer in San Diego for 20% less than the average price in the local market………… go figure??
 This makes living in Costa Rica a must!

 You should also know that anything related to owning a car is more expensive here in Costa Rica.
 Most Costa Ricans now have cars, they are mostly old cars.
 The government places an unreal tax on all cars and trucks when they are imported into the country.
 This tax then raises the base value.
 So a car that you can purchase in Montana for let’s say $10,000 will command a price here for something over $15,000.

 This always raises the question of do I purchase locally or import my own vehicle??
 For me, the import route is preferred because you end up with a vehicle that you know what it has been through.
 You can usually save a little, but you also have to go through the import process.
 There are several shippers who will do everything for you for a small fee.

 Costa Rica gasoline

 All the gas is imported by the government and is price fixed throughout the country.
-It’s high and is currently running about $5.50 a gallon.
-The country does have an extensive bus system and bus prices are relatively low, so that is also an option for some in country getaways.
+This raises the cost of living in Costa Rica a bit.
+The gas is high and is currently running about $5.50 a gallon.
+The country does have an extensive bus system and bus prices are relatively low, so that is also an option for some in-country getaways.